 November 17, 1995: Apple releases the first beta version of its new Mac OS Copland operating system to around 50 developers.
-Not so much a Mac OS update as a totally new operating system, it offers next-gen features and promises to help Apple take on the then-mighty Windows 95.
+Not so much a Mac OS update as a totally new operating system, it offers next-gen features designed to help Apple take on the then-mighty Windows 95.

-Copland and Apple’s existential crisis
+Mac OS Copland and Apple’s existential crisis

-Apple announced Copland in March 1994.
+Apple announced Mac OS Copland in March 1994.
 Named after American composer Aaron Copland, it was to be a full top-to-bottom rethink of Mac OS, years before Steve Jobs did that with the UNIX-based OS X.

 It included a lot of features that will seem familiar to Mac users today.
 These included a Spotlight-esque “live search” in the toolbar and more comprehensive multitasking.
 It even allowed different users to log in, each with different desktops and permissions.
 While this is commonplace today, at the time it was unheard of.

-Users could choose the theme they liked best — such as a Dark Mode-style futuristic look or a brighter, more kid-friendly one.
+Users could choose the theme they liked best.
+Options included a Dark Mode-style futuristic look and a brighter, more kid-friendly theme.
 Visual flourishes extended to an interface using 3D shading and color in a way entirely new to Macs.

-Similar to the functionality of today’s Dock, or Windows’ task bar, Copland made it possible to minimize windows by dragging them to the bottom of the screen, where they became tabs.
+Similar to the functionality of today’s Dock, or Windows’ taskbar, Mac OS Copland made it possible to minimize windows by dragging them to the bottom of the screen, where they became tabs.
 Another big change: Apple designed Copland to run natively on PowerPC processors, which the company began using in 1994.
 (Older programs would run on an emulator.)

 So what went wrong with Mac OS Copland?

-Like so much of what Apple did in the 1990s, Copland was an extremely promising bit of tech that never lived up to its potential.
+Like so much of what Apple did in the 1990s, Mac OS Copland was an extremely promising bit of tech that never lived up to its potential.
 However, while most such products were at least released, Copland only made it out the door at 1 Infinite Loop in a very limited, heavily stunted beta.

 Sources: Apple Confidential and Low End Mac